pwright/skupper-example-yaml/README.md

 information. -->

-This example uses the Skupper command line tool to generate the secret token in site 1 and create the link in site 2.
+This example uses the Skupper command line tool to generate the secret token in West and create the link in East.

 To install the Skupper command: